lecho/hellocharts-android/README.md

     layout.addView(chart);
  ```

- Use methods from *ChartView class to define chart behavior, for example:
+ Use methods from *Chart classes to define chart behaviour, for example:

  ```java
     Chart.setInteractive(boolean isInteractive);